Acceptable Breaks from Reality

 - Infinite Flashlight

 A flashlight which never runs out of batteries or needs to be recharged, except if the plot demands or if it's a gameplay mechanic.
+Games increasingly avert this, especially if they're in the Horror genre, but being unable to see runs into the same problems as Hollywood Darkness above.

 - Informed Equipment